-SOCL [17] also extends OpenCL to enable automatic task dependency resolution and scheduling, and performs automatic device selection functionality by performance modeling.
+SOCL [17] also extends OpenCL to enable automatic task dependency resolution and scheduling and performs automatic device selection functionality by performance modeling.
 It applies the performance modeling at kernel granularity, and this option is not flexible.
 In contrast, we perform workload profiling at synchronization epoch granularity.
 Our approach enables a more coarse-grained and flexible scheduling that allows making device choices for kernel groups rather than individual kernels.
 Also, our approach reduces the profile lookup time for aggregate kernel invocations, decreasing runtime overhead.
 In SOCL, dynamically scheduled queues are automatically distributed among devices, being bound for the entire duration of the program.
 In our work, conversely, we enable users to dynamically control the duration of queue-device binding for specific code regions for further optimization purposes.
 In addition, we enable scheduling policies at both the context level (global) and the command queue level (local).
 The latter may be set and reset during different phases of the program.
-Furthermore, our solution enables the launch configuration to be decoupled from the launch function, providing kerneldevice configuration customization capabilities.